 Convince your charity, organisation or community group's leaders to support digital change

-Technology is now an integral part of the work of any charity.
-This page covers the main topics you need to consider across the work of your organisation.
+This page covers the main topics you need to consider across the work of your organisation regarding technology

 Get the basics on data and insight and why they matter to charities, organisations and community groups